Smart Timing Synchronization for Small Data Transmission: Results

 We also use the tapped delay line (TDL) channel models to emulate the small-scale fading effects~\cite[Sec.
 7.7]{tr_38901}.
-Since a mobile UE experiences different types of environment depending on its position in the cell, we use a varying line-of-sight probability computed as in~\cite[Sec.
+Since a mobile UE experiences different types of environments depending on its position in the cell, we use a varying line-of-sight probability computed as in~\cite[Sec.
 7.4.2]{tr_38901}.
 Based on this, we pick the TDL model between TDL-A to TDL-E accordingly.
 Further, we simulate different types of communication environments using three different average delay spreads, the short, normal, and long spreads from~\cite[Sec.
 7.7.3]{tr_38901}, for scaling the delays of the power delay profiles of our considered channel models.
 Additionally, to capture a wide range of application scenarios from stationary sensors to use in high-speed automobiles, we introduce a random UE speed of up to $120$~km/hr, which introduces Doppler effects that impact the measurement of $P_\rsrp$ as described in Section~\ref{subsubsec:train_machine}.
+We further considered other radio link quality metrics such as reference signal received quality (RSRQ) and received signal strength indication (RSSI).
+However, none of the results presented in the following use these metrics since: (a) we did not observe any noticeable improvement in reducing the average fallback rate using RSRQ and/or RSSI when used in addition with RSRP; and (b) as we show in the following results, we are able to achieve our target performance results with the use of only RSRP.